-Table 11 Description of variables in the INIT\LAND section
+Table 11 Description of variables in the INIT_LAND section

 Type and Notes

 Variable name permitted values

 readFileLand logical Switch controlling source of land fraction data.

 TRUE: read from an external file

 FALSE: read from the run control file , at the section

 marked >DATA_LAND (see Section 6.4.3).

 fileFormatLand character Format of file containing land fraction data.

-See Section 5.2. -
+See Section 5.2.

-1 fileNameLand character Name of file containing land fraction data.
-The following are rea d only if readFile eLand=TRUE.
-Only values for the appropriate file format are read. >ASCBIN: If fileF ormatLand='asc ','bin' or 'pp': nheaderFile integer The number of headers at the start of the land fraction >=0 file.
-See Section 5.2. nheaderField integer The number of headers before each field in the land >=0 fraction file.
-See Section 5.2. fieldLand Integer The field number in the file that holds data for the first >=1 level of this variable.
+fileNameLand character Name of file containing land fraction data.
+The following are rea The following are read only if readFileLand=TRUE.
+Only values for the appropriate file format are read. >ASCBIN: If fileF ormatLand='asc ','bin' or 'pp': nheaderFile integer >=0 The number of headers at the start of the land fraction file.
+See Section 5.2. nheaderField integer >=0 The number of headers before each field in the land fraction file.
+See Section 5.2. fieldLand Integer >=1 The field number in the file that holds data for the first level of this variable.
 See discussion of fields in Section 5.1. >NC: If fileFormatLand='nc': varNameLand character array The name of the variable containing the land fraction.

 6.4.3.
-INIT\LATLON: Latitude and longitude
+INIT LATLON: Latitude and longitude